-A student develops a thesis proposal in LIBR 285, with possible additional work done afterward, under the Thesis Chair's supervision, for one additional credit unit of LIBR 298 (remember that you can have no more than 6 units in total of Libr 298 and Libr 299).
+Alternatively a student may develop a thesis proposal in LIBR 285, with possible additional work done afterward, under the Thesis Chair's supervision, for one additional credit unit of LIBR 298).
 (Important: Students interested in doing a thesis should sign up for the section of LIBR 285 that has a general focus.
-The "general focus" LIBR 285 covers a variety of research methodologies.)
+The "general focus" LIBR 285 covers a variety of research methodologies).

 Also please note: the Office of Graduate Studies and Research does not provide thesis proposal guidelines.
-Students are responsible for developing the thesis proposal on their own, under the direction of the Thesis Chair and before finding other members of the Thesis Committee.
+Students are responsible for developing the final version of the thesis proposal on their own, under the direction of the Thesis Chair and before finding other members of the Thesis Committee.

 - The student forms a thesis committee.

 - The student conducts the investigation and gathering of data/materials/evidence.